canonical/kafka-operator/README.md

 Security issues in the Charmed Apache Kafka Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
 Please do not file GitHub issues about security issues.

-## Perfomance tuning
+## Performance tuning

-For information on tuning performance of Charmed Apache Kafka, see the [Perfomance tuning reference](https://discourse.charmhub.io/t/charmed-kafka-documentation-reference-performace-tuning/10561) page.
+For information on tuning performance of Charmed Apache Kafka, see the [Performance tuning reference](https://discourse.charmhub.io/t/charmed-kafka-documentation-reference-performace-tuning/10561) page.

 ## Contributing